xvado00/AIQ/Readme.txt

 with no discounting, and Q lambda with parameters...

 If you want to try BF with, say, a 14 symbol tape, you'll first need to generate a program sample file for this (see below).
-We only include our BF5 sample file in github to save space.